MultiverseLearningProducts/inventory_app_project_v2_mysql/backend/README.md

 MODE = development
 ```

 - Save the file.
-That should be good to go.
+Then should be good to go.

 ### Running the server: